-86. If possible, shop for groceries by phone or the Internet and have them delivered to your home.
+86. If possible, order groceries over the phone or online and have them delivered to your home.
 That way, you don’t have to navigate a crowded store or carry heavy grocery bags.

 87. At the grocery store, ask the bagger to pack the bags lightly, putting fewer items in each bag.
 This will make them easier to carry, even if you have to make several trips to the car.

 88. Don’t hesitate to ask friends and family members for help.
 Sometimes just having someone help you with errands for a few hours at a time can make life a whole lot easier.

 89. Take up meditation.
 Research has shown that meditation can help build confidence and alleviate anxiety and depression in people with chronic pain.